DifanLiu/NeuralContours/README.md

     ```python
     python -m scripts.test -model_name bumps_a -save_name data/output/bumps_a_NCs.png
     ```
     Note that computation time depends on GPU performance, parameter setting and input 3D model.
-Tested on GeForce GTX 1080 Ti, under default setting, Neural Contours of `bumps_a` takes about 12 minutes.
+For reference, tested on GeForce GTX 1080 Ti, under default setting, Neural Contours of `bumps_a` takes about 12 minutes.

 ### Cite:
 ```